benlagreca02/dotfiles/README.md

 settings yet purely because I haven't gotten around to hunting down the files I need to commit, although I know this would probably solved by googling around.

-I've also been working on a Arch linux based, Hyprland setup, and have considered switching my ubuntu setup to be
+I've also been working on a Arch linux based, Hyprland setup.
+This has mostly just been for fun in my freetime.

 ## Pulling in the dotfiles.
+If *you* want to use my dotffiles (yes you!) this is the subsection for you.

-I did this according to [this guide](https://www.atlassian.com/git/tutorials/dotfiles), and it's worked pretty well for me so far.
+I did this according to [this
+guide](https://www.atlassian.com/git/tutorials/dotfiles), and it's worked pretty well for me so far.
 Doing this will pull down the README.md file to your home directory, I just delete it, and don't commit the fact that I deleted it.
 To install these dotfiles on a new machine, do the folowing

 Make a folder called .cfg, this is where the headless git repo will store its files
 ```bash